50+ Common (& Not So Common) Literary Devices for 2024

 2. Anthropomorphism

-Anthropomorphism is when a writer gives a non-human animal or object a human characteristic.
+Anthropomorphism is when a writer gives non-humans a physical, emotional, or intellectual human trait.

 Example of Anthropomorphism